Skip to main content

 • Publishing – share your student’s projects on the web & social (optional)

-• New features – dive into new features as they go live, like game logic, 360 video and app creation.
+• New features – dive into new features as they go live, like game logic, 360 video.

 This affordable offer makes it easy for universities to sign up.
 We can send you a simple agreement to review and sign with your department.